Rikki Vaughn grew up in the West and East Baltimore communities.

-At 18, Rikki’s life took a dramatic turn when he married his high school sweetheart, became a father and found himself supporting three people while working in the service industry.
+At 18, Rikki’s life took a turn, becoming a father and found himself supporting three people while working in the service industry.
 With bills piling up and a newborn in dire need of basic necessities, Rikki committed robbery.
 He felt that robbery was his only option given his circumstances and was arrested and jailed.
 Rikki accepted a plea bargain for probation, which gave him a felony record.

 Rikki makes no excuses for his crime and admits that he was young and immature.
 As a man, he looks back to see that there were better options.
 Robbery was simply the culmination of many immature decisions that he made.
 Rikki owns his background, which is similar to millions of other Americans.
 Rikki’s story is unique because it did not end in recidivism or a life of being caught in the system.

 Rikki’s situation became even more dire.
 He had no education, possessed a criminal record and found himself homeless, using abandoned apartments as shelter every night.

 Following his release from jail, Rikki’s situation became even more dire.
 He had no education, possessed a criminal record and found himself homeless, using abandoned apartments as shelter every night.